-I want to go back even further, even further than us meeting, kind of into the history of the show.
+I want to go back a little further, even further than us meeting, kind of into the history of the show.

 I’ve realized today that 2018 will be 20 years that I’ve been involved in community starting moderating in September of 1998 for another community, so that’s how I did it.
 That’s 20 years if you want to go way back, but the real start of podcasting in community was back in 2005.
-Before we met, I hosted the Community [unintelligible 00:14:52] Show, which was a podcast much like this one, that was hosted on the podcast network.
-Oddly enough, it was also with the company that was based on Australia like SitePoint was, The Podcast Network, Cameron Reilly, was based in Australia.
+Before we met, I hosted the Community Admin Show, which was a podcast much like this one, that was hosted on the podcast network.
+Oddly enough, it was also with the company that was based in Australia like SitePoint was, the Podcast Network, Cameron Reilly, was based in Australia.

 It ran for 26 or so episodes.
 Just like this show, it was based largely on experiences and stories and people talking about the things they have dealt with themselves.
 Specific circumstances that we’ve made anonymous by removing personally identifiable information and then we discuss them.
 There was someone who thought that we were talking about them and they complained to The Podcast Network.
-The Podcast Network made the choice, despite my disagreement, to edit that episode of the show after it had already been out.
-Then we release it.
+The Podcast Network made the choice, despite my disagreement, to edit that episode of the show after it had already been out and then we rerelease it.

 There was a call out, because I know Carl Longnecker, who I’m friends with on Facebook too, I think, was the original producer.
 Then you both alternated.
 That lasted for the shows entire run or more?
 You took over at some point, right?